 - Avoid muesli – it is best to avoid muesli-type food (if possible), as they pick out the tastiest bits, and leave the less tasty (and usually more beneficial!) bits.
 They need to maintain a balanced diet to optimise their digestion.

-- Special note on rabbit behaviour – Rabbit care is more of a challenge than you might imagine, being prey species, tend to hide things like illness very well; which is why its important to get to know them (and their owners!) before house-sitting – a bunny could be quiet because they’re just a laid back bunny; or they could be quiet because their mouth is painful due to ulcers, they have snuffles (or another disease, like Myxomatosis), they have diarrhoea and are dehydrated, or one of any number of things.
+- Special note on rabbit behaviour – Rabbit care is more of a challenge than you might imagine, being prey species, tend to hide things like illness very well.
+This is why it’s important to get to know them (and their owners!) before house-sitting.
+A bunny could be quiet because they’re just a laid back bunny.
+Or they could be quiet because their mouth is painful due to ulcers.
+Other reasons could include if they have snuffles (or worse a disease, like Myxomatosis), diarrhoea or are dehydrated.
+It could be one of any number of things.

 Rabbit symptoms and signs of ill health